Why Did the Puritans Really Leave England for the New World?

-They formed their own separatist churches during the following two decades, which the government tried to suppress with the Clarendon Code and when this did not work they tried to introduce schemes of ‘comprehension’ designed to encourage them back into the fold of the Church of England, without much success.
+These Puritans formed their own separatist churches during the following two decades, which the government tried to suppress with the Clarendon Code.
+When this did not work, they tried to introduce schemes of "comprehension" that were designed to encourage them to return to the Church of England.
+This, also, was a failure.

-So we are left wondering just who the persecutor was and who was being persecuted?
-The Puritans in England and Europe certainly came into conflict with the established Church of England, as they were deeply intolerant of the practices of this Church and wished to reform and purify it.
+The Puritans in England and Europe certainly came into conflict with the established Church of England, which was deeply intolerant of their practices.

 The Church of England pushed back against these proposed reforms, which they regarded as attacks, and there was a continual fight for supremacy of belief and practice where neither party was prepared to back down or compromise.